-The alimentary canal is a long tube like organ starting at the beak and ending with the vent or cloaca in the abdominal region.
-Generally the alimentary canal has layers of muscle running lengthwise and around it and is lined with mucous membranes.
-Glands producing important digestive juices are found in different locations of the canal.
+The alimentary canal is a long tube-like organ that starts at the beak and ends with the vent or cloaca in the abdominal region.
+Generally the alimentary canal has layers of muscle that run lengthwise and around it and is lined with mucous membranes.
+Glands that produce important digestive juices are found in different locations of the canal.
 The nutrients from the food, after digestion, are absorbed through the wall of the alimentary canal into the circulatory system for transport to the liver or other parts of the body.
 The waste remaining is eliminated from the body via the cloaca or vent.

-In the fowl the lips and cheeks are replaced by the beak – an area of dense and horny skin lying over the mandible and incisive bones that serve as the bony foundation.
+Fowls don’t have lips and cheeks, they instead have a beak which is an area of dense and horny skin lying over the mandible and incisive bones that serve as the bony foundation.
 There are no teeth.
 The so called egg tooth found on the end of the beak of newly hatched chickens is an aid to their escape from the egg at hatching and disappears after a day or two.
-The hard palate, forming the roof of the mouth, presents a long, narrow median slit that communicates with the nasal cavity (median – along the middle).
+The hard palate that forms the roof of the mouth, presents a long, narrow median (median – along the middle) slit that communicates with the nasal cavity.
 The hard palate has five transverse rows of backwardly pointing, hard, conical papillae.
 Numerous ducts of the salivary glands pierce the hard palate to release their secretions into the mouth cavity.

 A thick layer of stratified squamous epithelium covers the free surface.
 The salivary glands run the whole length of the hard palate, the groups of glands merging to form one mass of glandular tissue under the epithelium.
 Lymphoid tissue is found in most glands.